AyrtonStout/madnes/README.md

 # madnes
-NES emulator written in Rust
+A (not yet working) NES emulator written in Rust

 ## Installation